-Preserve and enhance existing campus pedestrian links between Westcott Building and the Student Union by means of a dedicated sidewalk system.
+Preserve and enhance existing campus pedestrian links between Westcott Building and the Student Union and the Arena District by means of a dedicated sidewalk system.

 Create, preserve, and enhance major pedestrian connections between the Student Union and the University Center by means of a dedicated sidewalk system.